AdebowaleOlayinka/Aurora-Bank--SQL/README.md

 1. What is the total transaction amount across all customer
 2. What are the most common transactions error during transactions
 3. Which month and year has the highest transaction amount
-4. which card brand recorded the highest transaction volume
+4. which card brand recorded the highest transaction volume in 2024

 - Card Analysis
 1. What is the total number of card issued to customer by card type and brand between 2020 and 2024